-A headache is pain in the head and neck region that can be classified as muscular (tension), vascular (congestion), or traction-inflammatory (pathological).
-Headaches can have a sudden or gradual onset.
-The pain can be on one or both sides of the head and neck.
-It is not within the massage therapy scope of practice to diagnose or prescribe.
-All treatments mentioned, other than massage, are typically self-administered or prescribed by a healthcare professional.
-Who can prescribe treatments within their scope of practice.
-These treatments are mentioned because clients may already be using them when they come for a massage.
-I always ask if the client has any health issues or is using treatments that may be affected by massage.
+A headache is a pain in the head and throat area which may be categorized as muscular (tension), vascular (congestion), or traction-inflammatory (pathological).
+Headaches may have a gradual or sudden onset.
+The pain can be on both sides of the neck and head or one.
+It’s not to diagnose or prescribe.
+Aside from massage, all treatments mentioned, prescribed or are by a health care professional.
+Who can prescribe treatments?
+These remedies are mentioned when they come for a massage, because customers may be using them.
+I ask if the customer has any health problems or is currently using.

-Tension headaches are the most common type of headache, caused by muscular tension or hypertonic muscles.
-Tension and trigger points in these muscles refer pain into the head and contribute to tension headaches.
-The pain typically occurs bilaterally (both sides) in the head and neck region.
-Massage is indicated for tension headaches at all stages.
-There are numerous self-treatments for tension headaches, but doctors may prescribe ice to reduce pain and muscular spasm.
-Also pain and/ or anti-inflammatory medication, muscle relaxants, or nutritional supplements such as magnesium and feverfew.
+Tension headaches are the most common type of headache, caused by tension or muscles.
+Trigger and tension points in these muscles contribute to tension headaches and refer to pain.
+The pain typically occurs bilaterally (both sides) from the head and neck area.
+Heal is suggested for anxiety headaches at all phases.
+There are various self-treatments for tension headaches, but physicians may prescribe ice to decrease pain and muscular spasm.
+Additionally, pain and anti-inflammatory or / medication, muscle relaxants, or nutritional supplements like magnesium and feverfew.

-Vascular headaches, also known as congestion headaches, are related to increased blood flow within the vessels in the cranium.
-It can put pressure on the nerves, and pressure on nerves causes pain and discomfort.
-They are often associated with unilateral (one-sided) throbbing or stabbing pain, but the symptoms can also occur bilaterally.
-Massage is indicated for tension headaches at all stages.
-This type of headache may require diagnostic testing such as magnetic resonance imagery (MRI) or computed tomography (CT) scan to rule out underlying pathology.
-Once pathology has been ruled out, professionally prescribed drug treatments may include.
-Pain medication, anti-inflammatory medication, muscle relaxants, serotonin re uptake inhibitors, or tricyclic antidepressants.
-Other than drug therapy, doctors sometimes identify the client’s nutritional sensitivities and use stress management techniques such as acupuncture, biofeedback, exercise, and massage.
+Vascular headaches are related to blood flow within the vessels at the cranium.
+It can put pressure and pressure on nerves causes distress and pain.
+They are usually associated with unilateral (one-sided) throbbing or stabbing pain, however, the symptoms may also occur bilaterally.
+Massage is suggested for anxiety headaches at all phases.
+This sort of headache may require diagnostic testing such as magnetic resonance imagery (MRI) or computed tomography (CT) scan to rule out underlying pathology.
+After has been ruled out, professionally medication treatments may include.
+Pain medication, muscle relaxants, anti-inflammatory medication reuptake inhibitors, or tricyclic antidepressants.
+Besides drug therapy use stress management techniques like acupuncture and recognize the client sensitivities.